 What Should You Do if the Other Driver’s Insurance Company Offers a Settlement?

 Settlement offers can vary.
 If you have not consulted a lawyer about your car accident, you may not know whether or not the insurance company has issued a fair offer.
 Not only that, you may not even know what a fair settlement offer really looks like.

 If you have not contacted a lawyer before you receive a settlement offer, have a lawyer look over that offer before accepting.
-A car accident lawyer can help you determine whether the insurance company has issued a fair settlement offer and how that offer compares to the financial losses your accident has caused.
+Contact a car accident lawyer who can help you determine whether the insurance company has issued a fair settlement offer and how that offer compares to the financial losses your accident has caused.
 Furthermore, if needed, a lawyer can help you negotiate with the insurance company for further compensation, based on your actual losses.